DataGuedes/DataGuedes/README.md

-Passionate about technology, dos, games and space.
+Passionate about technology, data, games and space.</br>
 I always try to evolve as a person and a professional.
 </br></br>